OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The neighborhood saw rapid development after the construction of a Market Street rail line in 1887 that allowed passengers fast access to the city’s downtown area.
-Situated in the Eureka Valley of San Francisco, the Castro was a once sparsely populated valley surrounded by steep hills that was home to many Irish, German and Scandinavian immigrants in the late 19th century.
+The Castro was named after the 19th-century politician José Castro, who was once the commanding general of Alta California, the northern part of California.
+Situated in the Eureka Valley, it was a once sparsely populated valley surrounded by steep hills and home to Irish, German and Scandinavian immigrants in the late 19th century.
 Homesteaders, farmers and families lined the streets with Victorian-style homes, many of which remain today.

 “The Castro offers a safe place for us LGBTQIA folks,” says Kenny Lim, a credit specialist who has been frequenting the Castro since he was a teenager.
 In his eyes, recent years have brought improvements to the neighborhood.
 “We now have plaques on the sidewalk honoring queer folks who came before us.
 We also have rainbow crossroads.
 It took a while for us to get this.”

-But the artists who brought their energy to the neighborhood are not as common here now as they once were.
-As San Francisco remains the most expensive US city to live in, local business struggle to stay afloat in the Golden Gate City.
-Angela Newsham, a performance artist who lives with her wife in a brightly painted Victorian home in the neighborhood, witnesses the changes in her neighborhood every day.
+But the artists who brought their energy to the neighborhood are not as common as they once were.
+San Francisco is the most expensive city in America to live in, and local businesses struggle to stay afloat in the Golden Gate City.
+Angela Newsham, a performance artist who lives with her wife in a brightly painted Victorian home in the Castro, witnesses the changes every day.

-Despite past and present challenges, the vibrancy of the Castro is still thriving.
+Despite past and present challenges, the Castro is still thriving.
 Rainbow banners line the streets and dance music can be heard from the sidewalks.
 Advocacy remains a large part of the culture.
-Groups such as the Human Rights Campaign Action Center and Let’s Kick ASS – AIDS Survivor Syndrome work towards helping those in the LGBTQ community, while groups such as And Castro For All promote inclusion in the neighborhood.
+Groups such as Let’s Kick Ass – Aids Survivor Syndrome and And Castro for All work towards helping those in the LGBTQ community.
 The pride of San Francisco can truly be found in the people and places of the Castro.